AdobeDocs/commerce-operations.en/help/upgrade/troubleshooting/search-engine-not-supported.md

 Elasticsearch 6 and earlier are no longer supported.

-A value of `elasticsearch` indicates your down-level version of Adobe Commerce or Magento Open Source is configured to use Elasticsearch 2.x.
+A value of `elasticsearch` indicates your down-level version of Adobe Commerce is configured to use Elasticsearch 2.x.
 This version of Elasticsearch is no longer supported.

 You must perform the following tasks before upgrading to 2.4: